HacktoberfestMunich/quest-for-coffee/riddles/4tiles1monitor.md

-# 4 Tiles, 1 Monitor
+# Tiles and a Monitor

 A voice rings out of a hidden speaker: